Healing What Hurts

 Happiness

-Start to trust the universe (or whatever you want to call it!) and just enjoy life for what it is now.
+Practice trusting that things are going to come round and see if you can enjoy life for what it is now.
 Laugh at how rubbish things have been, there is always a lighter side to every situation.
 One day you will be so grateful for whats happened, I promise you!!
 You might even find it comical because your life is about to get so much better if you let it!

 If happiness feels like it is a long way off to you, then change the wording until you find something that sits more comfortably with you.
 Such as 'I am allowing more happiness into my life' or 'I am becoming more aware of the good things in my life' or 'Just for today I will remember what happiness feels like'.
 Start here and it will grow but you must commit.
 Like everything it requires practise and soon you will start to see the positives around you.